A Functional Medicine Guide To Nightshades + Inflammation

 Most people do not show any long term effects from nightshades.
 However, every person reacts to food differently and it is possible to have a nightshade sensitivity.
 Most people who do have this sensitivity suffer from autoimmune disorders (especially rheumatoid arthritis), leaky gut syndrome, or chronic pain.
 When suffering from an autoimmune disorder or other issue, your body and digestive tract is already compromised and can’t handle even small irritants.
 Nausea, vomiting, inflammation, brain fog, migraines, acne, rashes, hives, and achy joints after eating nightshades are all signs and symptoms of a sensitivity.

-If you think a nightshade sensitivity is responsible for your inflammation the best way to handle it is an elimination diet.
+Because nightshades and inflammation are closely linked, If you think a nightshade sensitivity is responsible for your inflammation the best way to handle it is an elimination diet.
 This diet is usually 60 days that will bring your body to a healthy state of knowing what is beneficial to it.
 After those 60 days you can slowly and carefully bring back in different foods to see if it causes any inflammation.
 You can learn more about how to correctly follow an elimination diet in my video course.

 The good news is that most nightshades can be substituted with another fruit or vegetable to still be able to enjoy your favorite foods and meals.
 You can also look for nightshade free ketchup, BBQ, deli meats, and snacks as some companies do make compliant versions.